 Designed with humans in mind, Libero will help you deliver scholarly content to the highest standards in design and usability while lowering publishing costs and making the content you publish more accessible across the web.

 Libero is stewarded by eLife and supported by a robust community of publishers and developers worldwide, making sure it’s always at the cutting edge.
 And because our community values transparency, all of Libero’s decision making and development is done in the open.

 To stay up to date with the latest Libero-related developments, sign up to eLife’s Technology and Innovation newsletter or follow @eLifeInnovation on Twitter.
-You can join the conversation on the Libero slack channel or find the code on GitHub.
+You can join the conversation on the Libero slack channel, explore the development roadmap or find the code on GitHub.